EmilyAbrahart/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the Document Object Model.
+It's a language independant interface that gives us an object representation of the HTML on the page.
+It allows us to manipulate andinteract with elements, change their content, styling and structure.
 2. What is an event?
+An event is an action or occurence triggered by the user or other source, such as a mouse click, a keypress or the loss/gain of network connectivity.

 3. What is an event listener?
+An event listener is a piece of code that accepts (or 'listens' for) a particular event and then executes a piece of code in response.

 4. Why would we convert a NodeList into an Array?
+Converting a NodeList into an Array allows us access to a wider range of methods, allowing us to further manipulate the items in the list past what is available through NodeList methods.
+For example, whilst we have access to .forEach on a NodeList, we miss out on other Array methods such as .map.

 5. What is a component?
+A component is a collection of different technologies allowing us to create independant sections of code which can be re-used throughout a web application.

 ### Git Set up